monopole/snips/README.md

 go install github.com/monopole/snips@latest
 ```

-## Authentication
+## GitHub Authentication

-An [OAuth device flow] for the given `--domain` is triggered when either
+An [OAuth device flow] for the given `--gh-domain` is triggered when either

- * the `--get-gh-token` flag is present,
+ * the `--just-get-gh-token` flag is present,
  * or both the shell variable `GH_TOKEN` and the `--gh-token` override flag are empty.

-Use this
+This command
 ```
-export GH_TOKEN=$(snips --domain github.acmecorp.com --get-gh-token)
+export GH_TOKEN=$(snips --gh-domain github.acmecorp.com --just-get-gh-token)
 ```
-to login once, then use `snips` multiple times.
+sets `GH_TOKEN`, allowing subsequent `snips` usage to skip prompting
+for a password.

 If the OAuth flow fails for some reason (e.g.
-this program has no clientId for the `--domain` being used),
+this program has no clientId for the `--gh-domain` being used),
 then try the instructions for [obtaining a classic token].

-In this flow, select the scopes:
+In that flow, select these scopes:
 ```
  [x] admin/read (to see organization membership)
  [x] repo (to see pull requests)